What is an attack surface?

 Artificial intelligence (AI)

 AI is becoming an integral part of cloud operations, as it helps streamline and simplify processes while boosting efficiency.
-However, it also introduces new security risks, as AI tools, pipelines, and even shadow AI can serve as entry points for attackers.
+However, it also introduces new security risks, as AI tools, pipelines, and even shadow AI can serve as entry points for attackers, with prompt injections now considered the leading security threat aligned to LLM applications.

 In June 2023, our team of researchers discovered that Microsoft unintentionally exposed 38TB of sensitive data when sharing AI research via misconfigured SAS tokens in Azure.
 This incident underscores the growing need for robust security measures to protect AI assets from unauthorized access and data leaks.